hundredyearfarms/Hundred-Year-Farms/README.md

 Some of the goals we are trying to achieve are:

-- Erosion control: Trees in rows reduce wind speeds and slow drainage.
+- Erosion control: Trees in rows reduce wind speeds and slow drainage on sloped land.
 - Reduced pest and fire risk: By increasing the number of tree species.
 - Level work: Greenhouses, trees, and field crops require work at different times of year.
 - Higher asset values: Higher value trees, greenhouse, biodiveristy, and improved topsoil.